andrewadcock/angular-json/README.md

 **** Why Bower when already using Node?
 Separation of concerns is important.
 We will use Bower for all front-end dependencies and node for back-end.
 [Here is a good] (http://juristr.com/blog/2014/08/node-grunt-yeoman-bower/) article explaining the differences.

+## To-Do

+Fix highlightjs issue - currently there is a conflict with ngSanitize and/or ng-bind-html